-4. Manage your social support
+4. Manage your social support better

 Social support is a major contributor in how we experience stress.
 Social support simply means the positive support you receive from your family, friends, and the community.
 It is the knowledge that you matter, are cared for, loved, esteemed, and valued that feeds us positive vibes.
 More and more research is indicating that there is a strong relationship between social support and better mental and physical health.

-5. Manage your thinking
+5. Manage your thinking better

 When an event triggers negative your negative thinking, you may begin to feel fear, insecurity, anxiety, depression, rage, guilt, a sense of worthlessness or powerlessness.
 These emotions trigger the body’s defense mechanism, just as an actual threat does.
 That’s stress.
 Dealing quickly with your negative thinking and reframing how you see things can help reduce your stress.